Papers about Cadabra

 Research papers citing Cadabra

 The list of papers citing cadabra is getting too long to maintain by hand, but Google Scholar does an excellent job at it.
-See the list of papers citing the Comp.Phys.Comm. paper and the list of papers citing the hep-th paper.
+See the list of papers citing the Comp.Phys.Comm. paper, the list of papers citing the hep-th paper and the list of papers citing the Cadabra2 paper.